 Hacienda Napoles Today

-One difficulty has been the properties and belongings of these former drug lords that wreaked havoc upon the country, who were responsible for the deaths of thousand, and the loss of entire generations of young people here.
+One difficulty has been the properties and belongings of these former drug lords that wreaked havoc upon the country, who were responsible for the deaths of thousands, and the loss of entire generations of young people here.

 Most of Escobar’s old properties have been ransacked and destroyed by looters looking for hidden cash or valuables.